Einhorn's GM plan poses conflict challenge for board

 GM then set up tracking stocks for each of the units.
 GM Class E shares, for EDS, and GM Class H shares, for Hughes, gave holders a dividend based on the profits of each operation, but no ownership stake.

-In a 2005 case in Delaware Chancery Court, the company acknowledged that the board had an internal policy toward handling different shareholders when GM had a tracking stock.

-According to a copy of the case obtained by Reuters, “Recognizing that the interests of ... shareholders may not always coincide, GM created a board committee called the Capital Stock Committee to determine the terms of any material transaction between GM and Hughes and ensure fairness to all shareholders.”

-(Reporting by Michael Flaherty and David Randall; Additional reporting by Nick Carey in Detroit; Editing by Dan Burns and Nick Zieminski)
+(Reporting by Michael Flaherty and David Randall; Editing by Dan Burns and Nick Zieminski)